Empanada: Mexico

 Empanadas are common in Mexico, although the dish there is noticeably different.
 Mexican empanadas are made of fried corn paste masa instead of flour, similar to gorditas or huaraches.
-They are usually filled with taco ingredients, such as refried beans, boiled chicken, boiled chopped potato with white cheese, pork belly and ground beef, and are typically garnished with pickled cabbage salad, white cheese powder, cream and spicy tomato sauce.
+They are usually filled with taco ingredients, such as refried beans, boiled chicken, boiled chopped potato with white cheese, pork belly and ground beef, and are typically garnished with pickled cabbage salad, white queso fresco, cream and spicy tomato sauce.
 It is commonly served, along with flautas, as a cheap appetizer in fair stands and other outdoor events due to its quick preparation.